samanthaortiz/jollydinos/README.md

 ### Roadmap

-- Fix login issues.
-We have two implementations with independent problem sets:
-    a) Current implementation uses passport.
-User is able to sign up/log in, then is redirected to profile.
-Not currently set up with angular to redirect to job listings (listing button is hard coded to our listing page).
-Logout button working correctly from profile page, but not listing view.
-    b) Commented implementation uses FB authentication (client side: auth.js/html); Problems connecting USER DB to JOB DB using FB ID && logout works from login page only -- update?
-Must use old code for server.js, router.js, & DBS that is commented out
 - Bugs
   - Using edit modal currently live-updates the page.
 Should not update page until submit button is pressed.
   - Modal close transitions are inconsistent.
 Add job fades out, but edit/delete instantly disappear.
 Add job currently is implemented in a different way, so maybe implement it as edit is.